bugajjj/Cryptocurrency-Price-Predictor/README.md

 # Cryptocurrency Price Prediction

+## This app isn't financial advice, I am also not a financial advice

 ## Project Overview
 This project is aimed at predicting cryptocurrency prices using historical price data.
 It utilizes a deep learning approach, specifically Long Short-Term Memory (LSTM) networks, to model and forecast the future prices of cryptocurrencies like Ethereum (ETH) against the USD.